 Installing this type of chemical feed system, will cause certain draw backs.
 For instance, most of the pool chemicals being fed to your swimming pool may cause deterioration.
-This deterioration is usually seen in your circulation equipment such as...
+This deterioration is usually seen in your POOL circulation equipment such as...

 If you utilize probes to measure the chemical levels in your swimming pool, you must ensure that they are not giving you a false reading.
 You want to be concern about this because water that has just being chemically mixed...can give a false reading when it passes the head of your probes.

-In some chemical feed systems, pool chemicals are metered into what is called a chemical feed tank.
+In some chemical feeder systems, pool chemicals are metered into what is called a chemical feed tank.
 The metering process is accomplished by a screw mechanism which is either a mechanical gate or shutter type device.

 This will allow your pool chemicals the time needed to properly dissolve or erode.
-The correct size feeder will also allow better delivery of the chemicals to your swimming pool or spa.
-There are many different types of designs for a dry chemical feed system; hence, you always want to install the one that is right for the amount of water you are treating.
+The correct size erosion feeder will also allow better delivery of the chemicals to your swimming pool or spa.
+There are many different types of designs for a dry chemical feeder system; therefore, you always want to install the one that is right for the amount of water you are treating.